plukacs/lab-governance/README.md

 ### Policy: Project leading
 Every project lead has to take responsibility in organizing meetings, liaising with clients, and do resource management for the project → mini project management
 No other person (TLC lead link) should get into mini-projects

-### Policy: Salary process
-Assessments based on Level and Glue indicators.
- 1. self assessment
- 2. peer feedback with name (you'll only see your responses)
- 3. no more edits/responses, results internally published
- 4. display results + pitch + questions
- 5. self-set levels and glue can be challenged by anyone until the next work day.
-Use the conflict resolution process.

-### Policy: salary until no approved salary formula
-300k HUF net for everyone as this is the Brickflow legacy salary.
-300k HUF net should be paid in May.

 ### Policy: Stand-up style
  - Focus on what was achieved yesterday and what is your goal for the day and what obstacles you have